UrbanInstitute/urbanschemes/README.md

 These commands can be included in your `profile.do` to automatically run on startup (see [details](https://www.stata.com/support/faqs/programming/profile-do-file/)).

 ## Tips
+This section covers a range of guidelines for using the scheme.
+While the scheme defines many default settings, users often must turn these on or off within a graph command code chunk by adding or modifying an option.

-This section covers a range of guidelines for certain aspects of the scheme.
-These tips generally suggest adding a specific line to your plotting code.
-Note that you can only have one instance of each option - for example, if your plotting code already includes a `ylab` option, you cannot add another separate one.
+Note that you can only have one instance of each option for a given graph command.
+For example, if your plotting code already includes a `ylab` option, you cannot add another separate one.
 Instead, you must combine the suboptions within one option.
 For example:
 ```
 ylab(, suboption1 suboption2)
 ```